bitmxittz/Bitmxittz/README.md

 use "sudo" before command line if you are not root user

-command line 1
+command line:

     apt-get update

-command line 2
+command line:

     apt-get upgrade

 If low on RAM

+command line:

     dd if=/dev/zero of=/swapfile bs=1024 count=1024288

+command line:

     nano /etc/fstab

 Or use vim

+command line:

     vim /etc/fstab